 You can go all the way to the top and see spectacular views of the island.
+There is a great Italian restaurant right by the lighthouse.
+Read more about it in 10 Amazing Restaurants in Aruba.
 For extra fun, you can explore the area around the California Lighthouse on a Segway tour.
 When we recently took our trip to Savannah Georgia we did a Segway tour and it was my favorite part of that trip!

 Alto Vista Chapel